 Our results place constraints on the model of forming inclusions by the disruption of planetesimal magmaspheres (Crowther et al., 2018).
 This suggested origin is problematic for the following reasons.
 (1) The composition of average inclusion implies roughly 100% melting with 80% loss of metal and sulfide, but in a liquid magmasphere all dense metal and sulfide should sink to form a core.
 To prevent this, one could invoke vigorous convection to suspend some of the dense liquid.
 Alternatively, some liquid core material could be added back to liquid silicate mantle if the molten planetesimals were collisionally disrupted and mixed.
 More plausible is the incomplete separation of liquid metal from the smaller cooling melt units represented by inclusions.
-(2) A substantially molten, possibly vigorously convecting magmasphere might be expected to be chemically uniform, but individual inclusion compositions vary considerably around an average bulk ordinary chondrite composition (Fig. 1, 2, 9).
+(2) A substantially molten, possibly vigorously convecting magmasphere might be expected to be chemically uniform, but individual inclusion compositions vary considerably around an average bulk ordinary chondrite composition (Figs. 1, 2 and 9).
 These compositional variations are largely unexplained by the magmasphere hypothesis.
 There could have been multiple magmaspheres, each with a different composition, but igneous processes alone cannot create these compositions.
-(3) A partially molten melts.
+(3) A partially molten magmasphere might be expected to lead to equilibrium partial melting or the crystallization of such melts.
 However, these processes do not appear to have operated for most inclusions.
 (4) Feldspathic (FldR) inclusions are best explained by partial melting of chondrite with preferential melting of a feldspar component during disequilibrium shock melting.
 This implies solid precursors inconsistent with the magmasphere hypothesis.
-(5) The close correspondence in oxygen isotope compositions between some Unfr+K and Unfr inclusions and their hosts would have to be pure coincidence if the inclusions formed from magmaspheres.
+(5) The close correspondence in oxygen isotope compositions between some Unfr + K and Unfr inclusions and their hosts would have to be pure coincidence if the inclusions formed from magmaspheres.
 They are more plausibly explained by shock melting of the hosts.

-4.5 Implications for chondrule origins
+4.5.
+Implications for chondrule origins